codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   max-width="70%"
 %}

-###### How do yu ork
+You can then [work with Products](#working-with-products), and with [applications in Products](#working-with-applications-in-products).

+## Understanding the role of Environments for Products

+In the Products dashboard, the visibility of applications is closely tied to the definition and mapping of Environments.

+It's important to note that Products will not display any applications in these scenarios:

+* No Environments defined
+  If you have not created Environments in Codefresh, the Products dashboard will not display any applications, even when applications are assigned to Products.

+* Unmapped application cluster-namespace
+  Even if Environments are defined, applications are not displayed within Products if their cluster-namespace is not mapped to any existing Environment.

+In summary, Environments play a crucial role in determining the visibility and organization

 ## Create Products
-Create a Product with a unique name and define the annotations by which to connect different Argo CD applications to it.
+Create a Product with a unique name and define the annotations through which to connect related Argo CD applications to it.

+##### Before you begin
+* Create one or more [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/#create-gitops-environments) for applications

+##### How to
 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. Click **Add Product**.
 1. Define the following:
     1. **Name**: A unique name for your Product, which is also unique in the cluster.
     1. **Connect Applications**: The applications to associate with this Product by adding the default or custom annotation to the application manifest.
-      *  To use the default annotation, copy and paste it into the manifest.
+      *  To use the default annotation, copy and paste it into the application's manifest.
       *  To use a custom annotation, click **Add custom annotation**, and then define the Key-Value for the annotation.
 Copy and paste it into the manifest.
     1. **Tags**: Any metadata providing additional context and information about the Product, used for filtering and organization purposes.